tips

 Contactless payments work almost everywhere, from Michelin-starred restaurants to tiny village bars.
 But hidden fees can quietly drain your travel budget if you're not careful.

-We've lived in Spain for years and made every mistake in the book: wrong ATMs, wrong currency selections, cards declined at the worst moments.
+We've lived in Spain for years and made every mistake in the book.
+Wrong ATMs, wrong currency selections, cards declined at the worst moments.

-This guide shares everything we've learned about using cards smartly in Spain, so you can keep your euros for tapas instead of bank fees.
+This guide shares everything we've learned about using cards in Spain, so you can keep your euros for tapas instead of bank fees.

 The Hidden Costs Most Travellers Miss